-- 1.3 In the electricity sector, the principal objective of Utility Regulator (UR) is "to protect the interests of consumers of electricity supplied by authorised suppliers, wherever appropriate by promoting effective competition between persons engaged in, or in commercial activities connected with, the generation, transmission, distribution or supply of electricity". - 1.4 As the incumbent supplier at the time supply competition was introduced, Power NI has been price-controlled for many years.
-The electricity supply market in NI now has a number of competing suppliers in the market.
-Most of these suppliers supply to both domestic and Industrial and Commercial (I&C) customers. - 1.5 There are approximately 840,000 customers in the domestic electricity market and approximately 76,000 the I&C market.
-Power NI currently supply 58% of the domestic market and 48% of I&C market (by customer numbers). - 1.6 Following a 3 year price control in 2014, recent price controls (2019-2021, 2021-2023, and 2023-2025) have covered two year periods and broadly extended the existing regulatory arrangement.
+- 1.2 In the electricity sector, the principal objective of Utility Regulator (UR) is "to protect the interests of consumers of electricity supplied by authorised suppliers, wherever appropriate by promoting effective competition between persons engaged in, or in commercial activities connected with, the generation, transmission, distribution or supply of electricity"1. - 1.3 As the incumbent supplier at the time supply competition was introduced, Power NI has been price-controlled for many years.
+The electricity supply market in Northern Ireland now has a number of competing suppliers in the market.
+Most of these suppliers supply to both domestic and Industrial and Commercial (I&C) customers. - 1.4 There are approximately 840,000 customers in the domestic electricity market and approximately 76,000 in the I&C market.
+Power NI currently supplies 58% of the domestic market and 48% of the I&C market (by customer numbers). - 1.5 Following a three year price control in 2014, recent price controls (2019-2021, 2021-2023, and 2023-2025) have covered two year periods and broadly extended the existing regulatory arrangement.
 The current Power NI price control comes to an end on 31 March 2025.
-It is anticipated that our work on the development of the next price control will be complete by the end of January 2025 with the view to having a new price control in place by 1 April 2025.
+It is anticipated that our work on the development of the next price control will be complete by the end of February 2025 with the view to having a new price control in place by 1 April 2025.